 The exhibit on Nixon’s 1972 visit to China was naturally of great interest to me on a personal level (being of direct Chinese descent).
-It’s difficult to imagine how different the world might be if not for Nixon’s historic meeting of minds with Zhou Enlai, but I’m sure it would have been far less harmonious.
+It’s difficult to imagine how different the world might be if not for Nixon’s historic meeting of minds with Zhou Enlai, but I’m sure that it would have been far less harmonious.

 When we think of Nixon, we invariably think of the Watergate scandal.
 But there is ample evidence of Nixon’s competence as a unifier of people: his effective push for desegregation, strong support for the advancement of women in government, and strides towards reconciliation with Native Americans through meaningful self-determination.

 Watergate also provides a compelling demonstration that the American constitutional republic works, and of why the rule of laws is superior to the tyranny of persons.
-Likewise, Nixon’s rise from humble beginnings, underscored by the Nixon birthplace, are a symbol of the power of the American experiment to deliver on the hope and opportunity of the American dream for even the most humble.
+Likewise, Nixon’s rise from humble beginnings, underscored by the Nixon Birthplace, are a symbol of the power of the American experiment to deliver on the hope and opportunity of the American Dream for even the most humble.

 This is also the power of great leaders like Reagan and Nixon: to inspire the best in us, to appeal to our confidences and our best hopes, to remind us that people are more than their failures and mistakes.